RabbitRun47/G14-Setup/README.md

 In order to set a fan curve, you must have exactly 8 pairs, and also must not specify a temperature lower than 30c, and not higher than 109c.
 Each pair has the temperature and fan speed separated by a colon, and each pair is separated by commas.
 Example `"30c:0%,40c:0%,50c:20%,60c:20%,70c:40%,80c:60%,90c:80%,100c:80%"`
 ### Issues
 Run `sudo asusd` in terminal.
 This tells you about the status of the config you have set using `asusctl`.
-If you get errors, try installing the dkms modules from [asus-rog-nb-wmi](https://gitlab.com/asus-linux/asus-rog-nb-wmi) and [hid-asus-rog](https://gitlab.com/asus-linux/hid-asus-rog) and restart the service using `systemctl daemon-reload && systemctl restart asusd`
-### Last resort
-If you still get issues on running `sudo asusd`, search in the [Discord server](https://discord.gg/ngbdKabAnP) or google
+If you see errors, I would recommend searching in the [Discord server](https://discord.gg/ngbdKabAnP) or google the error.
 ## Gnome Tweak Tool
 ```
 sudo apt install gnome-tweaks